 CAAMP is a 3-day program devoted to teaching you the leadership and management skills needed for every administrative level, from department chair to dean.
 You will receive assessments that provide insights about your personality, behaviors, prevalent leadership style, and your preferred method for dealing with conflict.
 In addition, you will receive one-on-one career coaching with a CAAMP instructor.
 During the program, you will create a career action plan to expand and augment your strengths and set achievable goals for advancement.
 Through group discussions, case studies, role-playing, interactive exercises, and presentations you will learn to excel at the following:

 Discounts are available for institutions that send three or more individuals to CAAMP.
-Institutions receive the 10% discount off of $2,195 regular tuition when the following occurs:

-For discount codes, or if you have any questions, please contact AAL Director of Professional Development Dr. Felicia Tucker-Lively.
+If you have any questions, please contact AAL Director of Professional Development Dr. Felicia Tucker-Lively.

 “This is the best thing I have done for myself in a number of years.
 CAAMP has given me tools to improve in all aspects of my personal and professional life.”